6.5 Grendel vs. 6.8 SPC Head to Head: Which is Better?

 Long Range Shooting

-While 6.8 SPC was primarily designed to improve the lethality of the M4 at close range, it performs very well out of a longer barrel and with more velocity.
+6.8mm SPC was primarily designed to improve lethality of the M4 at close range.
+Performing very well out of a longer barrel and with more velocity.

 Both are accurate, do well in the wind, and offer little recoil to help you stay on target and track your shots.